 Caregivers are in a rewarding and sometimes difficult role.
 They are called upon constantly to keep on giving.
 The reality is, that unless they take time out to nurture and replenish themselves, there may come a day when there is little left to give.
-These support resources are designed to help caregivers find the support they need to renew, recharge and rejuvenate so that they can continue doing what they love to do -care for their loved one.
+The support resources outlined below are designed to help caregivers find the support they need to renew, recharge, and rejuvenate so that they can continue doing what they love to do—care for their loved one.

 Financial resources and consulting services play an important role in helping mesothelioma patients and their families deal with the financial hardships that may be associated with obtaining treatment for the disease.

 Obtaining treatment for an aggressive cancer like mesothelioma can be extremely costly.
 It is best for patients and families to be familiar with an individual's policy and physician network.
 Learn more about insurance considerations for cancer patients in this section.

 Cancer patients often require long-term care, both in specialized facilities and at home.
 Learn more about long-term care resources for mesothelioma patients in this section.